 Survivorship is under-researched and underfunded.
 Dr. Aune is a leader in national and international efforts to increase awareness, enact legislation, and raise funds for research.

 Clinical Survivorship & Research

-- Conducting high-quality basic science that increases our knowledge of how chemotherapy and radiation affect normal tissues and lead to late health effects in long-term pediatric cancer survivors
+- Conducting high-quality basic science that increases our knowledge of how chemotherapy and radiation affect healthy tissues and lead to late health effects in long-term pediatric cancer survivors

 - Educate patients and our local community about the growing public health problem of late effects in pediatric cancer survivors.
 Via these efforts, we will raise awareness and promote fundraising to establish Greehey CCRI as a national leader in the effort to solve the problem of pediatric cancer late effects